 /usr has nothing to do with users, but is the acronym for UNIX system resources.
 The data in /usr is static, read-only data that can be shared among various hosts compliant to the Filesystem Hierarchy Standard (FHS).
-This directory contains all application programs and establishes a secondary hierarchy in the file system. /usr holds a number of subdirectories, such as /usr/bin, /usr/sbin, /usr/local, and /usr/share/doc.
+This directory contains all application programs and establishes a secondary hierarchy in the file system.
+KDE4 and GNOME are also located here. /usr holds a number of subdirectories, such as /usr/bin, /usr/sbin, /usr/local, and /usr/share/doc.